fanil-z/islam-wiki/hugo-docs/content/en/concept.md

 I'll make a separate post about how the stack behind the website works.
 Shortly, it is build on the Hugo framework with Hyas

-Hello everyone and assalamu aleikum,
+Hello everyone and Assalamu Aleikum,

- a static HTML generator Hugo.

-It's open source, flexible, has a large number of themes including themes for user manuals and API references.

-In order to get some Hugo and CSS practice, I started wrapping up my notes about Islam into a static website, carried away and after one year spending about 15min daily the MD editor showed it will take about 12 hours to read the whole page.
+In order to get some Hugo and CSS practice, I started wrapping up my notes about Islam into a static website, carried away and after one year spending about 15min daily the MD editor showed it will take about 12 hours to read the whole thing.
-When I only started learning about Biblical and Islamic prophets, I had a hard time trying to figure out the historical order of the stories from religios texts.
+When I started learning about Biblical and Islamic prophets 4-5 years ago, I had a hard time trying to figure out the historical order of the stories from religios texts.
 After several years of googling nub questions like 'Was Solomon before Moses?' or 'When Soddom and Gomorra happened?' my notes and tables started to grow.
 That's why the main idea was to gather and currate stories of all prophets mentioned in the Quran and sahih hadith in one page and sort them according to a historical timeline.
-Another aspect that always bothers me in large documentation samples is that it is not so easy to create a proper helicopter view of the whole thing.
+Another aspect that always bothers me in large documentation samples is that it is not easy to create a proper helicopter view of the whole thing.
 TOC helps you to navigate but doesn't give a summary.
 However in terms of historical texts, TOC can actually kind of give you a short description of what happened in the correct order.
 Trying to combine the helicopter view and large portions of text, I've used the standard <details><summary> tags so that details about a historic event appears when you click on the topic.

-Should I mention that some parts of a section are copied from Wikipedia page written by OatCookies, Cheezhai, Chewings72, Wulverine claws, Emir of Wikipedia, Funnyhat, Super ninja2, "I dream of horses" and 30 other authors?
-This gives you thoughts like probably "Super ninja" username was already taken and is there Super ninja3.

-There are still tonnes of bugs and I quickly realized that my sense of beauty is not enough to fix all CSS issues.
+To build the website I used the Hugo static HTML generator.
+Hugo is open source, flexible, has a large number of themes including themes for user manuals and API references.

 The overall stack looks like this:

-3. Hugo: a static web-site generator builds a static HTML/CSS/JS website using MD files as a source.
+1. Hugo: a static web-site generator builds a static HTML/CSS/JS website using MD files as a source.
 	- Hyas: I used Hyas to have a good-looking, neat bootstrap layout.
 		- Hyas depends on Node.js.
 I installed it on my laptop.
 		  Node.js is easy to install on Linux and probably Mac.
 On Windows, you will also need Chocolatey.